Necessary Equipment's for Everest Cho-la Pass Trek

 Water Purification:

-Clean water is essential for the trek, and it may not always be available along the way.
-It is recommended to bring water purification tablets or a water filter to ensure safe drinking water.
+Clean water is essential for the trek and may not always be available.
+To ensure safe drinking water, it is recommended that you bring water purification tablets or a water filter.

 Here are some options to consider: